Ty-Allen/allen_tyler_GOT/README.md

 2.Open the HTML file.

-3. Click on a Sigil to begin!
+3.Click on a Sigil to begin!

 ## Authors